CS-262wingdings/client/README.md

  ***For groups of 3 or more people who want to play something casual:***

- Using just one device,
  Pigeon Poll is a party game
  that is socially engaging, intuitive, and requires little setup.
+While other party games might require each player to have a phone, our game only needs one device.

 As a player, you are tasked with gauging the opinion of your opponents using body language, inside knowledge, and reverse psychology.
 Do you know your friends better than they know themselves?